-- If your Instagram is full of skeletal women with six-packs, that’s not helpful.
+- If your Instagram is full of skeletal bodies with six-packs, that’s not helpful.
 Unfollow.

 - Diet talk is not helpful and it shouldn’t be how we bond with each other as women (or men).
 Diet talk is lame.
 Step away from those people or help them to know they are triggering you.

 - Journaling and meditation helps work shit out.
 Meditation can take place while walking, if that works for you.

 - Juice fasts are diets.
 So are cleanses.
 Diets don’t work.

 - Not only do diets not work, you will likely gain more weight in the 3-5 years after the weight loss.
 This is because your body thought there was a famine and slowed your metabolism.

 - Some lifestyle choices are just glorified diets.
 Diets don’t work.

-- If you get a feeling that someone is anorexic (because you have never seen her eat and perhaps she is skeletal – but not necessarily) she probably is.
+- If you get a feeling that someone is anorexic (because you have never seen them eat and perhaps is skeletal – but not necessarily) they probably are.
 Anorexia is a very secretive condition.
-However, if you can, reach out to her in a gentle way.
-Tell her you care.
+However, if you can, reach out to them in a gentle way.
+Tell them you care.
 This will mean a lot.
 I was there.
 I know.

-- Anorexia is a mental illness which can be fatal.
+- Anorexia is a very lonely mental illness which can be fatal.